-After installation of embOS you can create your first multitasking application.
-You have received several ready to go sample start workspaces and projects and every other files needed in the subfolder Start.
-It is a good idea to use one of them as a starting point for all of your applications.
-The subfolder BoardSupport contains the workspaces and projects which are located in manufacturer- and CPU-specific subfolders.
+After installation of embOS, you can create your first multitasking application.
+You received several ready-to-go sample workspaces and projects as well as all required embOS files inside the subfolder Start.
+The subfolder Start/BoardSupport contains the workspaces and projects, sorted into manufacturer- and board-specific subfolders.
+It is a good idea to use one of the projects as a starting point for any application development.